 By and large, students are taught about sex free of any particular moral or ethical standpoint.
 The school doesn't impose any particular values or value systems (such as social, political, or ideological values) on students when teaching sex and related issues.

-RJC's approach to sex-ed: This information is not currently available.
+What RJC says: This information is not currently available.

 This refers to the rate at which students move through the curriculum (e.g., topics, textbook material, skills, etc.).
 Curriculum pace is often defined in comparison to provincial standards.